The Benefits to Participating Countries

 Why the world needs the One-Planet Alliance:

-c) Multilateralism in the climate discussion is not sufficiently strong and reliable given Washington’s plans to leave the Paris Agreement, Brazil regening on hosting the COP25, the inconsistency of national reduction targets with Paris Agreement’s climate goal.
+- c) Multilateralism in the climate discussion is not sufficiently strong and reliable given slow and inconsistent progress of national reduction targets with Paris Agreement’s climate goal.